Vinicius-DAS/Desafio-fccpd/desafio1/README.md

   - Image based on `python:3.12-slim`.

 - **Client (`desafio1-client`)**
-  - Implemented in **shell script** running in a container based on `alpine`.
+  - Implemented in **shell script** running on an `alpine` based container.
   - Uses `curl` in an infinite loop to make periodic HTTP requests to the server.
-  - Every ~5 seconds it makes a request to `http://web:8080` and displays the response in the terminal (note that the server was initialized with the network-alias `web`).
+  - Every ~5 seconds, it makes a request to `http://web:8080` and displays the response in the terminal (note that the server was initialized with the network-alias `web`).

-Both containers are connected to the same **custom Docker network** named `desafio1-net`, which allows the client to access the server using the hostname `web`.
+Both containers are connected to the same **custom Docker network** called `desafio1-net`, allowing the client to access the server using the hostname `web`.

 ## Architecture and Flow